-In cases where a proposed new HTS subheading represents the combination of two or more present HTS subheadings with differing column 1-general (normal trade relations) duty rates, the proposed general rate is derived from the existing subheading which accounts for a preponderance of the trade in the proposed new subheading.
-Where combinations at the HS 6-digit subheading level occur, appropriate existing U.S. duty treatment is continued thereunder, and 8-digit tariff lines are created to avoid general duty rate increases or substantive changes in special duty treatment.
+January 1, 2007.
+Any staged duty-rate reductions that have already been established by Presidential Proclamation (e.g., as a result of the various bilateral trade negotiations) will continue to be applied beyond the January 1, 2007, implementation date, as appropriate.
+In a few cases, where a proposed new HTS subheading represents the combination of two or more present HTS subheadings with differing Column 1-General duty rates, the proposed rate is based on that for the existing subheading which accounts for a preponderance of the trade in the proposed new subheading.
 Further, the proposed duty rates shown may be subject to change as a result of legislation or proclamations that may take effect between the time that the Commission submits its final report to USTR and the projected implementation date of January 1, 2007.
-Finally, though the USITC report deals only with legal amendments to the HTS, i.e., at the 8-digit level, as will the implementing proclamation, the 2007 version of the HTS will also reflect appropriate statistical subdivisions, textile quota categories, footnotes, etc., which are delineated at the 10-digit level.
+Finally, though the USITC report deals only with legal amendments to the HTS, i.e., at the 8-digit level, the 2007 version of the HTS will also reflect, where appropriate, statistical subdivisions, textile quota categories, footnotes, etc., which are delineated at the 10-digit level.